 Are Tuberous Breasts a Deformity?

 While not considered a deformity, tuberous breasts are a condition where the breast tissue doesn’t develop properly, usually considered as underdeveloped breasts.
-This causes the breasts to be small, constricted and have puffy areolas.
+This causes the breasts to be small, constricted and have enlarged areolas.

-How Do I Know if I Have Breast Hypoplasia?
+How Do I Know If I Have Breast Hypoplasia?

 If you have small, underdeveloped breasts, you may have breast hypoplasia.
 This is the most common symptom of tuberous breasts.